Punchyou/Working_with_Classes/README.md

 # Working_with_Classes
-A repository with simple exercises about classes in python.
+A repository with simple exercises about classes in python from the book "Python Crash Course" by Eric Matthes.